ngerritsen/containor/README.md

 Simple IoC container for Javascript.

-- Supports an object oriented programming style.
+- Supports any programming style.
 - Does not make any assumptions on your stack.
 - No dependencies! 🎂

-_Containor is currently ~10kb minified._
+_Containor just about ~4kb minified!_

 ## Guide